-One of the major reasons that people buy products from a business is because they trust their name.
+One of the primary reasons that people buy products from a business is because they trust their name.
 If you’ve established credibility, then people easily see the value of your offerings.

-Hence, as an entrepreneur, building a successful brand name should be your priority.
+Hence, as an entrepreneur, building a successful brand name should be a priority.

-Established businesses approach and consult me to help with their marketing campaigns because I’ve put substantial effort into building my personal brand.
+Established businesses approach and consult me to help with their media marketing because I’ve put substantial effort into building my own personal brand.

-Bop Design estimates that 80% of consumers are more likely to evaluate solutions from the brands they follow on social channels.
+Bop Design estimates that 80% of consumers are more likely to evaluate solutions from the brands they follow on a social network.

-1. Create a social media brand persona guide and remain consistent across all channels
+1. Create a social media brand persona guide and remain consistent across every social channel you use

-How do you feel when you find a different description of a business on different social media platforms?
+How do you feel when you discover a different description of a business on different social networks?

-Start with having a professional profile picture that’s the same across channels.
+Start with having a professional profile picture that’s used across your social networks.
 Here’s my Twitter account.

 Here’s my LinkedIn account.